Kristina01111000/Drws_site/README.md

-For youtube, focus on the for patients series, four element yoga, Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it Make the other bullet points be more centered https://growingholistically.com/four-element-yoga/ this page is going to be a helps with tab in the menu under the change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf Add a link to quick minutes where it was, just a link to the youtube playlist Make a quick minutes page like the yoga page, put around 20 on it, with a description of them that's a couple sentences long, then link to the playlist below  them
-Think of any other things that should be added to the site b/c it is replacing the patreon account
+For youtube, focus on the for patients series, four element yoga, Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf Think of any other things that should be added to the site b/c it is replacing the patreon account

 - sent podcast email